 The Japanese Identity

 Japan doesn’t have a strong sense of religion.
 Instead, it’s a nation grounded in the unwavering belief that its language, bloodlines, and customs are found nowhere else.
-The national identify depends upon maintaining a clear boundary between “Japanese” and “foreign.”
+The national identity depends upon maintaining a clear boundary between “Japanese” and “foreign.”
 Never mind that chopsticks and ramen came from China, along with a reasonable percentage of the population and the entire backbone of the writing system.
 Landlords routinely deny apartments to “foreigners,” and it’s common to hear discussions on the nuances between “pure Japanese” and “hafu”—persons born with “mixed blood.”
 “Asian racism” has a wholly different meaning in Asia.

 Yet, in modern-day Japan, the traditional culture is crumbling at the edges.
 Budget-conscious shoppers purchase cheap imported goods by the crateful through popular 100-yen shops.
 Wooden homes passed down through generations are increasingly surrounded on all sides by rapidly-constructed concrete apartment complexes.
 The fabled diet of centenarians is ignored by a younger generation stuffing its collective face full of steak and hamburgers, washed down with milk and coffee.
 While “cultural appropriation” has become an overseas buzz-phrase, Japan conducts white dress and tuxedo weddings held in mock chapels with foreigners hired to impersonate ministers.
 The Japanese language itself is filled with thousands of foreign loanwords, rendered into phonetic script.
 Nobody’s bothering to devise kanji for “French toast ” and “orange juice” at Japanese Denny’s.